Bronek/function_ref__constant_wrapper/dxxxx.md

 # Abstract

-The lack of LEWG consensus during the Sofia to replace `std::nontype` with `std::constant_wrapper` as a `std::function_ref` parameter has reportedly susprised some members of LWG.
+The lack of LEWG consensus during the Sofia to replace `nontype` with `constant_wrapper` as a `function_ref` parameter has reportedly susprised some members of LWG.
 Plausibly, it might have also surprised the wider C++ community.
 This paper is an attempt to explain the process and the rationale behind the (lack of) decision for such a change.